shmootidy/medusas_revenge/README.md

 This game took me 2 weeks to build, with a few straggly days tacked on the end to handle some of the loose pieces.

 This is what I learned:
-* Hand-painting assets is fun, but uploading them and turning them into digital assest is not.
+* Hand-painting assets is fun, but uploading them and turning them into digital assets is not.
 I shan't be doing that again!
 * Getting all the images to be responsive and sit properly in any screen size was an exercise in CSS.
 But a successful one!
 * Feature-creep is a problem I learned to bat down successfully in this project.
 My original design for this game had several more room-types and interactions, and during development I came up with several more.
 As I began to apply the assets, I realized I was building a mammoth set of tasks for myself and I quickly began culling all but the most important features.